Skip to main content

 Saving Views with Date Filters

-You can save your preferred view with these date filters applied.
-Productive will automatically adjust the range based on the current date.
+You can save any view with a date filter applied.
+Productive will automatically update the data shown based on the current date.

-For example, if you save a view showing tasks due this week, it will always display tasks due in the current week, regardless of when you access it.
+πŸ“Œ Example: If you save a view showing tasks due this week, it will always reflect the current week's tasks whenever you open it.

 Did this answer your question?